Broadway theatre: Between the wars

 Leaving these comparatively frivolous entertainments behind and taking the drama a step forward, Show Boat premiered on December 27, 1927, at the Ziegfeld Theatre.
 It represented a complete integration of book and score, with dramatic themes, as told through the music, dialogue, setting, and movement, woven together more seamlessly than in previous musicals.
 It ran for 572 performances.The 1920s also spawned a new age of American playwright with the emergence of Eugene O'Neill, whose plays Beyond the Horizon, Anna Christie, The Hairy Ape, Strange Interlude, and Mourning Becomes Electra proved that there was an audience for serious drama on Broadway, and O'Neill's success paved the way for major dramatists like Elmer Rice, Maxwell Anderson, Robert E. Sherwood, Clifford Odets, Tennessee Williams, and Arthur Miller, as well as writers of comedy like George S. Kaufman and Moss Hart.
 Classical revivals also proved popular with Broadway theatre-goers, notably John Barrymore in Hamlet and Richard III, John Gielgud in Hamlet, The Importance of Being Earnest and Much Ado About Nothing, Walter Hampden and José Ferrer in Cyrano de Bergerac, Paul Robeson and Ferrer in Othello, Maurice Evans in Richard II and the plays of George Bernard Shaw, and Katharine Cornell in such plays as Romeo and Juliet, Antony and Cleopatra, and Candida.

+In 1930, Theatre Guild's production of Roar, China! was Broadway's first play with a majority Asian cast.

 As World War II approached, a dozen Broadway dramas addressed the rise of Nazism in Europe and the issue of American non-intervention.
 The most successful was Lillian Hellman's Watch on the Rhine, which opened in April 1941.

-Post-War era
+Postwar era

 After the lean years of the Great Depression, Broadway theatre had entered a golden age with the blockbuster hit Oklahoma!, in 1943, which ran for 2,212 performances.
 According to John Kenrick's writings on Broadway musicals, "Every season saw new stage musicals send songs to the top of the charts.
 Public demand, a booming economy and abundant creative talent kept Broadway hopping.
 To this day, the shows of the 1950s form the core of the musical theatre repertory."